 Limoges China and Dinnerware

-- Travel: You’ll find Limoges pieces to commemorate your trip to the Eiffel Tower, to the leaning Tower of Pisa, and to practically every other landmark in the world.
+- Travel: There are Limoges pieces for landmarks such as the Eiffel Tower, the leaning Tower of Pisa, and for practically every other landmark in the world.

-- Wine: If you’re looking for a special gift for the oenophile in your life, you’ll find a wide assortment of Limoges porcelain boxes in the shapes of wine bottles, wine barrels, and even corkscrews.
+- Wine: There are a wide assortment of Limoges porcelain boxes in the shapes of wine bottles, wine barrels, and even corkscrews.

-The Haviland Company is one of the best-known manufacturers of Limoges china.
+The Haviland Company is a manufacturer of Limoges china.
 An American businessman named David Haviland started the business in the mid-19th century.
-This factory produced plates, dinnerware, tea sets, and other pieces that were used by Abraham Lincoln, Ulysses S. Grant, and other American presidents during their White House tenures.
-Although the company is still in existence today, it’s most famous for its antique china, and Haviland porcelain is prized highly by collectors.
+This factory produces plates, dinnerware, tea sets, and other pieces.

-Haviland china is not only revered for the flawless quality of its plates but also for its strikingly beautiful designs.
-The company employed famous artists like Felix Bracquemond, Paul Gaugin, and Raoul Dufy to decorate its porcelain.
-Haviland manufactured more than 20,000 discrete dinnerware patterns.
-Collectors are equally drawn to Haviland’s more whimsical porcelain creations that include ashtrays, dresser trays, and ornamental baskets.
+The company employed artists like Felix Bracquemond, Paul Gaugin, and Raoul Dufy to decorate its porcelain.
+Haviland has manufactured more than 20,000 discrete dinnerware patterns.
+You can also find Haviland porcelain creations that include ashtrays, dresser trays, and ornamental baskets.
 Some Haviland patterns you might find on Limoges china and dinnerware include: